 Wrestling or Colt Loses More Than Chest Hair Fighting Tang Lung

 Even at birth the twins don’t stop fighting, with the oldest edging out the youngest in a photo finish.
 Isaac and Rebecca’s firstborn is covered with so much hair it appears they have a baby Wookiee on their hands (v.
 25).
 They name the child Esau, but affectionately refer to him as Chewbacca.
 The youngest arrives right on his heels—as in literally holding on to his brother’s heel as he emerges (v.
 26).
 He all but demands a recount with his first breath.
 He’s given the name Jacob.
-The text says Esau grows up to be an outdoorsman, skilled hunter and lifelong Field and Stream subscriber, while Jacob more vaguely “abides in tents” (v.
+The text says Esau grows up to be an outdoorsman, skilled hunter and lifelong Field and Stream subscriber, while Jacob stayed home (v.
 27).
-Hundred dollars says he was a gamer.
+Hundred bucks says he was a gamer.
 More importantly, he’s identified as “wholesome,” the kind of guy your mom wants you to date.
 Meanwhile, Esau is known around town as Leon Phelps.
 It’s like the difference between Alfred and Tristan Ludlow.
-Scripture says Isaac favors Esau “for game was in his mouth” (v.
+Scripture says Isaac favors Esau “because he had a taste for game” (v.
 28).
 It’s an unusual reason for favoritism, but then parents have loved their kids for a lot less.
 Isaac is a meat and potatoes kind of guy and likes eating the game Esau brings home.
 It’s that simple.
 But Rebecca, debatably affected by the butterfly effect of God’s prediction, favors Jacob and is always looking for an opportunity to advance his status.

 As adults, Jacob and Esau’s feud becomes a race for Uncle Joe McTeague’s blessing, with Jacob getting the better of his brother at every turn.
 I guess he was unfamiliar with the general rule: always let the Wookiee win.
 On one occasion, Esau comes home after a long day in the deer stand and asks Jacob for a bowl of his famous chili—the “red stuff” (v.
 30).
 Seeing his brother’s hunger as an opportunity, Jacob proposes a deal.
-But he doesn’t ask Esau to hand over his Troy Aikman rookie card—he goes right for the big money prize: “Sell, as this day, your birthright to me” (v.
+But he doesn’t ask Esau to hand over his Troy Aikman rookie card—he goes right for the big money prize: “First, sell me your birthright” (v.
 31).
 Esau agrees without putting up a fight and doesn’t even pull the classic big brother ploy by reneging on the deal once he’s had his fill: “My birthright for a bowl of chili?
 Do I look stupid to you?
 Where do you think this meat came from, Kroger?
 I killed this deer last Thursday.
 Nice try, little brother.”
 Nope.
 That’s not what he does.
 He spits and shakes on it without a second thought.

 Jacob outwits his broheim once again in Genesis 27.
 Isaac’s getting older and has all but lost his eyesight, so he summons Esau and instructs him to go hunt and prepare a meal so he can bless him (vv.
 1-4).
 Rebecca overhears and, with Sarah Connor’s knowledge of the future, is willing to go to militant extremes to ensure Jacob gets the title God predicted.
 Like Elwood Blues she’s on a mission from God.
 Problem is, God only revealed what would happen, not how it would come about.
 As the Oracle within the Matrix would say, “Ohh, what’s really going to bake your noodle later on is, would [it have happened] if I hadn’t said anything?”
 Rebecca doesn’t stop to ask that question.
 She cooks up Isaac’s favorite meal and disguises Jacob in his brother’s clothes, even going so far as to cover his skin with goat hair.
 She’s gotta do something.
 Esau’s hairiness makes Teen Wolf look like an Olympic diver.
 As Joshua Faraday would say, “I believe that bear was wearing people’s clothes.”
 Isaac may be blind, but he’s not stupid.
 Once the costume is complete, Jacob approaches his father pretending to be Esau.
 There’s a moment when his voice almost gives him away, but when Isaac feels the hair and smells his clothes he’s reassured (vv.
 20-23 and 27).
 If it feels like a goat and smells like a goat, it must be Esau.
 On that basis, Isaac goes on to bless Jacob with the inheritance of the firstborn.